2026 CONFERENCE SCHEDULE

 10:15 – 10:45 am | BREAK

-This second session will feature partners leading Climate Smart Forestry practices, including members of SFI’s CSF Advisory Committee and CSF grantees.
+This second session will feature partners leading Climate Smart Forestry practices, including SFI Certified Organizations, members of the SFI Climate Smart Forestry Initiative Advisory Committee, and grantees.
 These speakers will share real-world insights, innovative approaches, and early outcomes from projects that are strengthening forest resilience, supporting sustainable forest management, and delivering measurable climate benefits across diverse landscapes.

 Moderator